-“During the months of May – December 2020 Frederick County Government pulled together a grants team made up of members from Economic Development, Finance, Interagency Information Technology and others to create processes for businesses to access grant dollars because they were facing unprecedented challenges with unexpected expenses and lower revenues.
-More than $11.1M was awarded through over 1,940 grants.
-Grant funds came from Federal CARES Act ($7.2M), the State of Maryland ($3.2M) and the Frederick County Office of Economic Development Small Business Fund ($500,000).
+“Beginning in May, Frederick County Government pulled together a grants team made up of members from Economic Development, Finance, Interagency Information Technology and others to create processes for businesses to access grant dollars because they were facing unprecedented challenges with unexpected expenses and lower revenues.
+More than $12.3M was awarded through over 1,995 grants.
+Grant funds came from the Relief Act of 2021 Federal CARES Act ($7.2M), the State of Maryland ($3.2M) and the Frederick County Office of Economic Development Small Business Fund ($500,000).
 Below is a breakdown of how the grants were awarded.”

 Helen Propheter, Executive Director of Economic and Workforce Development

 Frederick County Grants Administered by the Frederick County Office of Economic Development

 Jump Start Grants

 In May 2020, Frederick County Executive Jan Gardner launched the Jump Start Grants.
 The program was administered by the Frederick County Office of Economic Development and designed to assist small for-profit businesses and nonprofit organizations that experienced financial loss caused by the coronavirus.